-I specialise in teaching owners of puppies and dogs, even badly behaved, dangerous and aggressive dogs how their behaviour causes behaviour in their dogs and how their behaviour can change their dogs behaviour.
-After all, you want your dog to be a well mannered member of society and a dog you can be proud of.
+My training is different because I train you how to behave.
+I teach you what your behaviour means to your dog so you can understand why your dog behaves the way it does.
+Then we can change it together.
+This works for all dogs and all behaviours but it requires time and effort from you.
+But it is worth it because you want your dog to be a well behaved member of society and a dog you can be proud of.
 I have helped thousands of dogs and have only met one that was so badly disturbed I couldn't help.
 With 20 years experience, I have become an expert in how human behaviour shows dogs how to behave and you will get the results you want from working with me and that's a promise.

 Good, now I have put your mind at rest and have your undivided attention, please read on....